 Stress plays a major role in the development of high blood pressure.
 Everyone battles stress in their work and social life, so it is important to keep an eye on the effect of stress on your body.
 Stress is not solely responsible for high blood pressure (HBP), but it contributes to HBP risk factors like poor diet and excessive alcohol consumption.

-When we are stressed, our body produces stress hormones called cortisol and adrenaline into the bloodstream.
+When we are stressed, our body produces stress hormones, called cortisol and adrenaline, and secretes them into the bloodstream.
 These hormones cause the blood vessels to constrict and increase the amount of blood to the body's core.
 This phenomenon is known as the fight or flight response.

 In the modern world, we are typically not faced with many situations where we have to flee or confront a predator, but our bodies still react this way.
 Chronic stress can cause long-term problems in our bodies and increase the risk of high blood pressure and other health problems.
 Your doctor may prescribe medications such as Toprol XL (metoprolol XL), Bumex (bumetanide), Benicar (olmesartan), and Aldactone (spironolactone).
 Read on to learn more about stress and its effects on the body.

 Stress can present itself differently in everyone.
 Some people experience chronic stress for so long, and they may be unaware their life is being affected.
 Stress can cause problems all over your body, so it is essential to keep an eye on your behavior differences.